TRIPURA RAHASYA

 and Avidya are thus the same Reality.
 Cosmos is an expression

-in the medium of consciousness and thus not unreal as some
+in the medium of consciousness and thus not unreal as

 would have it.